cyrillkuettel/blog/web/_posts/2021-12-30-linux-live-usb-persistence.markdown

 externalLink: false
 ---

-# What is this?
-A live system is a bootable computer installation including operating system which runs directly form a storage device into a computer's memory.

-# Computers
+# Context

 I work on two computers.
-A laptop and a PC at home.
+I have both a laptop and a PC (tower) at home.
 Because I use them for the same work, they share a lot of the same software and configuration.
 This naturally introduces redundancy.
-Why?
-Because both systems have a nearly identical set of software installed.
-This means if you install new software, I always had to go throught the process twice.
-And on top of that the additional quirk of having to maintain two machines.They should preferably also as identical as possible, to avoid the "it works on my machine" moment.
-I decided to abandon this workflow altogether.
-I have therefore used a fresh, quite unconventional approach to solve this issue.
-I always use the live system.
+So I have used two systems.
+They have a nearly identical set of software installed.
+Installing new software on one computer almost always required to install it on the other computer as well.
+Having to maintain two machines, that are _almost_ but not quite identical, is not a pleasant experience.

+I used a fresh, rather unconventional approach for this problem.
+Rather than using a cloud-based solution, I literally use the same Operating System: A live system with persistence.

+# What's a live system`?
+A live system is a bootable computer installation including operating system which runs directly form a storage device into a computer's memory.

 # Idea
-It is obvious that the simple solution is to only use _one_ operating system.
-This is exactly what I started doing at the beginning of this year.
-I've installed my primary OS [MX Linux](https://mxlinux.org/) on a portable SSD.
-You can also use fast USB-Stick.
-If the installation is successful, it is possible to boot the operating system from the external storage medium.
+I've installed my System of choice [MX Linux](https://mxlinux.org/) on a portable SSD.
+If I work on one computer, I can just boot form the (external) SSD.
+With persistence activated, all local files get stored on disk.
+The data persists even after shutting down the live session.
 I find this quite amazing.
-During the boot process, you can select the option to persit all data.
-This will save files to your USB drive and the data will persist even after shutting down the live session.

 ## Advantages and disadvantages of using Linux persistence?
 ### Advantages
 - Independence – The storage space used for persistent changes is independent of and separated from the OS
 - Portability – Bookmarks, settings, system preferences, customizations and file downloads can in most cases be stored and retrieved when booting from different or multiple machines.
+- Very fast boot up time.
 - More available storage space – Since the Live Linux Operating System is compressed with most persistent installs, the entire operating system takes up less space.
-- Very fast boot up time.

 ### Disadvantages
 - The main drawback I've encountered is that it is not possible to use systemd on a MX-live system.
-For me this is not a big problem.
-However, some services might not work without it (like VPN's for example).
+For me this is not a big issue.
+However, some services might not work without it.
+For example, an application might depend on the `systemctl` command. `Systemctl` is the main utility for managing system services under systemd.
+This command cannot be called in a live session, because a live sessions does not boot with systemd.
+It uses SysVinit.
 - I don't know if system wide kernel updates work in this setup.
 I have not tested it.